 Structure of XAT

-In the last few years, the structure of XAT has changed almost every year but this year the structure is similar to that of last year.
-To understand this paper let us have a look at the XAT 2010-16 papers, ignoring the XAT 2011 paper which was an experiment gone wrong.
+In the last few years, the structure of XAT has changed almost every year but last year the structure was the same as the previous year and therefore, it is expected to remain the same this year.
+To understand this paper let us have a look at the XAT 2010-19 papers, ignoring the XAT 2011 paper which was an experiment gone wrong.
 XAT can be broken into three parts:

 - Aptitude: comprising QADI, Verbal & Logical Ability and Decision Making